Patechoc/GCP_memo/README.md

 This course teaches participants the following skills:

-• Design and build data processing systems on Google Cloud Platform
+* Design and build data processing systems on Google Cloud Platform

-• Leverage unstructured data using Spark and ML APIs on Cloud Dataproc
+* Leverage unstructured data using Spark and ML APIs on Cloud Dataproc

-• Process batch and streaming data by implementing autoscaling data pipelines on Cloud Dataflow
+* Process batch and streaming data by implementing autoscaling data pipelines on Cloud Dataflow

-• Derive business insights from extremely large datasets using Google BigQuery
+* Derive business insights from extremely large datasets using Google BigQuery

-• Train, evaluate and predict using machine learning models using Tensorflow and Cloud ML
+* Train, evaluate and predict using machine learning models using Tensorflow and Cloud ML

-• Enable instant insights from streaming data
+* Enable instant insights from streaming data

 This class is intended for experienced developers who are responsible for managing big data transformations including:

-• Extracting, Loading, Transforming, cleaning, and validating data
+* Extracting, Loading, Transforming, cleaning, and validating data

-• Designing pipelines and architectures for data processing
+* Designing pipelines and architectures for data processing

-• Creating and maintaining machine learning and statistical models
+* Creating and maintaining machine learning and statistical models

-• Querying datasets, visualizing query results and creating reports
+* Querying datasets, visualizing query results and creating reports

-Courses:
+The courses are:

 1. [course 1: Google Cloud Platform Big Data and Machine Learning Fundamentals]()
 1. [course 2: Leveraging Unstructured Data with Cloud Dataproc on Google Cloud Platform](./Dataflow.md)